Get

 Image Credit: Mykhaylo_Kozelko, Shutterstock

 As the name suggests, this coat type is characterized by its curls.
 The exact type of curl can vary.
 Some dogs have very loose waves, while others have very dense curls.
-These dogs have no undercoat and may not shed at all, depending on the breed.
-Poodles, the famous non-shedding dog, fall into this category.
+These dogs may have short, medium, or long coats, depending on the breed.
+Poodles, the famous low-shedding dog, fall into this category.

 Often, you must have these dogs professionally trimmed.
 Their fur typically continuously grows, and they can be prone to matting.
-Brushing is required, but you don’t have to worry about shedding.
+Brushing is required, but you don’t have to worry about too much shedding.

 6. Long Coat